-For a little more exercise, keep walking north over "private" Seadrift Beach, where dogs and their people have an legal easement, to the mouth of Bolinas Lagoon.
+For a little more exercise, keep walking north over "private" Seadrift Beach, where dogs and their people have a legal easement, to the mouth of Bolinas Lagoon.

 Want to cut your pup loose for a romp?
 You’ll have to do a little sleuthing to find Bolinas Beach—or for that matter, even the town of Bolinas.
 Territorial locals routinely remove the road signs, but believe us, there’s a nice, legally leash-free strand at the end of Olema Bolinas Road.

 Memorable places to enjoy a meal with Rover abound in the Stinson/Bolinas area.
-Stop for a pint at Smiley’s Schooner Saloon, one of the oldest operating bars in California, or grab breakfast or lunch on the patio at the Parkside Café, another California classic.
-We’re also fans of the Sand Dollar, where the cioppino and clam chowder are sure winners.
+Grab breakfast or lunch on the patio at the Parkside Café, a California classic.
+We’re also fans of the Breakers Café, where the oysters and clam chowder are sure winners.